-The insertion of Achilles tendon, the bursa and the bone are so closely related that a prominence of the calcaneum will greatly predispose to mechanical irritation of the bursa and the tendon.
+The insertion of the Achilles tendon, the bursa, and the bone are so closely related that the prominence of the calcaneum will greatly predispose to mechanical irritation of the bursa and the tendon.

-It is quiet common in athletes compared to normal individual.
-In normal population the incidence is higher in individuals who are accustomed to wearing high-heeled shoes on a long-term basis.
+It is quite common in athletes compared to normal individuals.
+In a normal population, the incidence is higher in individuals who are accustomed to wearing high-heeled shoes on a long-term basis.